-Q. How did you become a LOWE property guardian?
+Q. How did you become to live with LOWE?

 Q. Where are you currently living?

-A. When it was time to move on from my previous guardian role, LOWE supported me to find another suitable property.
-I now live with my fellow guardian in a two-bedroom LOWE property in Loughborough Junction, near Brixton – close enough but not too close to the police station where I work.
+A. When it was time to move on from my previous licensee role, LOWE supported me to find another suitable property.
+I now live with my fellow licensee in a two-bedroom LOWE property in Loughborough Junction, near Brixton – close enough but not too close to the police station where I work.